secretaria-ICA/Classificacao_do_Tempo_de_Inatividade_em_Kpis_de_Manutencao_na_Industria_d_Mineracao/README.md

 All kind of data-driven decision-making is established by using facts to guide the business strategy, so data Analysis can be used to improve the business process, identify business opportunities, such as a bottleneck in a process facility.
 Once this is defined, a data analyst will find data, then he will analyse and use them to find trends, patterns and relationships.
 The analysts will question the subject matter experts (in this particular hypothetical case, to the Reliability engineer ** ) to define both the problem to be solved and what could be a successful result or at least help to solve it.
 The key is to figure out the exact mix of data and business knowledge for this particular project definition, therefore combining facts and data with business knowledge will be part of the process.

-* Time Usage Model:Model used to allocate time in different categories, comparing performances in order to improve it.
+(*) Time Usage Model:Model used to allocate time in different categories, comparing performances in order to improve it.

 The analysis begins with the exploration of the comminution mining process data found in daily reports at the Short Term Planning area plant.
 The analysed data includes information from 1 July 2010 through October 2011 .
 The period analysed includes 12 months of on-budget production.

 The first pre analysis consists in statistically describing one year of KPI ́s maintenance from an off-line operational record for a heavy duty crusher mining equipment.
 Such as, KPI ́s Result : the Utilisation  U***, the availability A**** and so on.

-* Decision Making Process
+(*) Decision Making Process
 The process sequency is: define the problem, collect information, collect data, develop, weigh options and selection of the best possible option, plan and execute models.

-** Reliability engineers address 3 basic questions:
+(**) Reliability engineers address 3 basic questions:

-•When does something fail?
+• When does something fail?

-•Why does it fail?
+• Why does it fail?

-•Could the probability of failure be reduced and how?
+• Could the probability of failure be reduced and how?

-*note: Reliability engineering is the discipline ensuring that a system will function as required over a specified time period when operated and maintained in a specific manner.
+(*) note: Reliability engineering is the discipline ensuring that a system will function as required over a specified time period when operated and maintained in a specific manner.

-*** U expressed in percentage of Utilisation: The portion of calendar time when the equipment performs its main function.
+(***) U expressed in percentage of Utilisation: The portion of calendar time when the equipment performs its main function.

-**** A expressed in percentage of  Availability: The percentage of calendar time when the equipment is physically available for work.
+(****) A expressed in percentage of  Availability: The percentage of calendar time when the equipment is physically available for work.

 Project Phases: